 In addition to this change in perspective, the extensive choice of bike components now available also favours the individual approach.
 Manufacturers have, over the past few years, optimised the ergonomic quality of grips and saddles and expanded their selections along differentiated lines.
 There are an abundance of handlebars, stems and seat posts to choose from.
 This means it is basically possible to fit the rightsaddle and the rightgrips in any position, which means that the “ergonomic rider’s triangle” of saddle, handle bars and pedals can be adjusted to suit every person’s requirements.

-A competent retailer should be able to find the ideal solution for the specific combination of ergonomic positioning, cycling behaviour/cycling dynamics and individual needs.
-The basic bike and its additional components such as handlebars, grips, stems, saddle, seat posts, cranks and pedals should be individually adjusted to warrant a physiological posture and physiological movement sequences.
+A competent retailer should be able to offer an optimal solution considering criteria such as ergonomic positioning, riding behaviour/dynamics and individual needs.
+The basic bike and components (handlebars, saddle, seat post, chain set and pedals) should ensure correct cycling posture and movement after custom adjustments.

 Ergon International GmbH*